Our Team

 Director

-Jennifer Freeman, Ph.D., is the director of the Pediatric Anxiety Research Center at Bradley Hospital.
-Dr. Freeman is also professor (research) of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University, associate director of the Postdoctoral Research Fellowship Program in the Clinical Psychology Training Program at Brown Medical School, and associate director of research at Bradley Hospital.
-Dr. Freeman received her B.A. from Wesleyan University.
-She completed her doctoral training at the State University of New York at Buffalo, completed a predoctoral internship at the Brown University Clinical Psychology Training Program, and was a NIMH T-32 postdoctoral fellow in child and pediatric psychology at The Warren Alpert Medical School at Brown University.
-Dr. Freeman is deeply committed to the mission of combining research, clinical service, and multidisciplinary training at PARC.
-She has a long history of mentoring and teaching within Brown’s Clinical Psychology Internship and Fellowship programs.
-She has received extensive funding from NIH and PCORI for her research in the assessment and treatment of Obsessive Compulsive Disorder (OCD) and anxiety disorders in children and adolescents.
-Recent studies aim to reduce barriers to effective care for youth and families and to develop new service models that provide high-quality, evidence-based care outside the office.
-Along with a talented, collaborative, and ever-growing team, she has led PARC to become a national model for the true integration of active research and training within a busy clinical service line.
-In her free time, Dr. Freeman enjoys spending time with her family, taking too many photos of her Golden Retriever, and running outdoors in all seasons.
+Jennifer Freeman, PhD, is the director of the Pediatric Anxiety Research Center at Bradley Hospital.
+She is also a professor (research) of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University, associate director of the Postdoctoral Research Fellowship Program in the Clinical Psychology Training Program at Brown, and associate director of research at Bradley Hospital.
+Dr. Freeman received her BA from Wesleyan University.
+She completed her doctoral training at the State University of New York at Buffalo, completed a predoctoral internship at the Brown University Clinical Psychology Training Program, and was an NIMH T-32 postdoctoral fellow in Child and Pediatric Psychology at the Warren Alpert Medical School of Brown University.

 Associate Director

-Jenny Herren, Ph.D., is a staff psychologist at the Pediatric Anxiety Research Center and associate professor (clinician educator) in the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University.
-She is a part of PARC’s leadership team and coordinates outpatient services at PARC.
-Dr. Herren’s clinical expertise and research interests have a broad focus on the dissemination and implementation of evidence-based practices for youth, with an emphasis on exposure-based treatment for OCD and anxiety.
-Dr. Herren received her B.A. from Maryville College and Ph.D. from the University of Texas at Austin.
-She completed her pre-doctoral internship at Boston Children’s Hospital, Harvard Medical School and post-doctoral fellowship specializing in child and adolescent psychology at Judge Baker Children’s Center and Harvard University.
+Jenny Herren, PhD, is a staff psychologist at the Pediatric Anxiety Research Center and an associate professor (clinician educator) in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University.
+Dr. Herren received her BA from Maryville College and her PhD from the University of Texas at Austin.
+She completed her predoctoral internship at Boston Children’s Hospital, Harvard Medical School, and her postdoctoral fellowship specializing in Child and Adolescent Psychology at Judge Baker Children’s Center and Harvard University.
 She is an active member of the American Psychological Association (APA) and the Association for Behavioral and Cognitive Therapies (ABCT).
-Dr. Herren’s research interests focus on improving therapist training and service delivery models of exposure therapy in order to optimize clinical outcomes and increase access to care.
-She has served as a Co-Investigator on multiple grants at PARC.
+Dr. Herren’s research focuses on improving therapist training and service delivery models of exposure therapy in order to optimize clinical outcomes and increase access to care.
+She has served as a co-investigator on multiple grants at PARC.
 Dr. Herren was born and raised in Tennessee and now lives in Rhode Island.
-Some of her most favorite things include traveling to new places, going to the beach, trying new foods, spending time with her family, and reading a good book!
+Some of her favorite things include traveling to new places, going to the beach, trying new foods, spending time with her family, and reading a good book.

 Research and Quality Improvement Lead

-Kristen Benito, Ph.D., is an assistant professor (research) at The Warren Alpert Medical School of Brown University and a staff psychologist at Rhode Island Hospital and Bradley Hospital.
-She received her B.A. degree from St. Mary’s College of Maryland in 2003 and her Ph.D. in clinical psychology from the University of Florida in 2010.
-Dr. Benito completed post-doctoral training in Pediatric OCD/Anxiety that was supported by a T32 award from the National Institute of Mental Health (NIMH).
-Dr. Benito is also the PI on an NIMH-funded R01 testing the Exposure Guide as a practical measure of quality in exposure therapy, and the MPI on an NIHM-funded and the R21/R33 testing training methods for community therapists learning to deliver exposure therapy.
-Dr. Benito’s research interests are related to understanding treatment quality and mechanism of change in exposure-based treatments and using this knowledge to 1) disseminate efficacious treatments into community settings, 2) augment existing treatments, and 3) develop new treatments.
-Dr. Benito also has research interests related to developing behavioral treatments for families of youth with medical problems, such as Congenital Heart Disease and Orthostatic Intolerance.
-Dr. Benito provides clinical psychology services in the Bradley Hospital OCD Intensive Program and in the Hasbro Children’s Hospital Pediatric Heart Center and Pediatric Cystic Fibrosis Clinic.
-Dr. Benito enjoys spending time with her family and her grumpy French bulldog named Walter.
+Kristen Benito, PhD is an assistant professor (Research) at the Warren Alpert Medical School of Brown University and a staff psychologist at Rhode Island Hospital and Bradley Hospital.
+She earned her BA from St. Mary’s College of Maryland in 2003 and her PhD in Clinical Psychology from the University of Florida in 2010, followed by postdoctoral training in pediatric OCD and anxiety funded by a T32 award from the National Institute of Mental Health (NIMH).
+Dr. Benito is Principal Investigator on an NIMH-funded R01 evaluating the Exposure Guide as a practical quality measure for exposure therapy, and MPI on an NIMH-funded R21/R33 focused on training community therapists in exposure techniques.
+Her research centers on treatment quality, mechanisms of change in exposure-based therapy, and strategies to disseminate, enhance, and develop behavioral interventions.
+She also investigates behavioral treatments for families of youth with medical conditions such as congenital heart disease and orthostatic intolerance.
+Dr. Benito provides clinical services through the Bradley Hospital Intensive Program for OCD and Anxiety-Related Disorders and in the Hasbro Children’s Hospital Pediatric Heart Center and Cystic Fibrosis Clinic.
+Outside of work, she enjoys family time and doting on her grumpy French bulldog, Walter.

 Intensive Services Lead